Skip to main content

 Diversity as a cardinal virtue trumps other virtues: it is an absolute value.
 Socrates’ interest in promoting people to their rank according to their merits also resulted in diversity.
 A person from a lower class could advance, or one from a higher class be demoted, or a foreigner could be promoted in society because of his skills or wisdom, depending on where they best fit in the socialist republic that he envisioned.
 The West’s notion of diversity would be for Socrates an example of the rule of the appetites—fulfilling our own desires—rather than rule by wisdom.
 There is no wisdom in promoting a foreigner because he or she is a minority over a citizen with the skills needed for the job.

-Finally, in the West, ‘inclusion’ is not about welcoming others but about removing barriers of any sort that hinder the fulfillment of desire.
+Finally, in the West, ‘inclusion’ is not so much about welcoming others, as many might think, but about removing barriers of any sort that hinder the fulfillment of desire.
+(The promotion of open borders has gone hand in hand with open moral borders in progressivism.)
 It also involves enforced approval in the culture, institutions, and state that an individual rejects, such as affirming one’s chosen sexual identity over against their obvious biological identity.
 Christianity, in particular, is viewed as a threat and an enemy as it says that there are such things as sins, there is a difference between good and evil, and there is truth, not just opinions that should all be ‘included’ or valued.
 There is a God—we are not gods who speak our own little universe into being.
 God the Creator has established right and wrong in His creation.
 (We may not be able to turn an ‘is’ into an ‘ought,’ but God could and did as Creator; and we certainly cannot turn an ‘ought’ into an ‘is.’)
 The West is involved in a self-scrutiny and emolument for past sins that leaves it incapacitated, unable to approve the good in its past.
 The very notion of ‘civilization’ is rejected as discriminatory and abusive.
 Thus, ‘inclusive’ is actually a deconstructive and ‘cancel-culture’ category that wears a welcoming mask.